 You can make your hibiscus tea plain, or you can mix in some other health-promoting herbs.
 The flavor of hibiscus is so strong, you won’t notice other flavors much.
 I ususally mix in some dried nettle for added benefits.

-A lot of recipes for hibiscus tea call for a good deal of sugar, but the tartness of the tea is actually quite pleasant.
+A lot of recipes for hibiscus tea call for a benefits of hibiscus tea deal of sugar, but the tartness of the tea is actually quite pleasant.
 If you’re trying to cut back on sugar, give your taste buds a chance to adjust to the flavor before dumping in a lot of sugar or honey.
 Or try starting with a smaller than normal amount of sweetener and cut back gradually.
 You might eventually prefer it plain as well!

 PureLivingSpace has researched the best water filters and is offering HealthyGreenSavvy readers 10% off their purchase with the code ‘Savvy.’